Swiatek tops Pegula; faces Sabalenka in US Open semifinals

 AP Tennis Writer

+When play resumed, Swiatek popped up a short return that floated toward Pegula, who rushed a backhand swinging volley that landed out.
+That was followed by three forehand errors in a row by the No. 8 Pegula, the highest-ranked American player.

+“I started missing everything for literally the rest of the set,” Pegula said between sips from a can of Heineken.
+“It was definitely a huge momentum change.
+I think it helped her a lot.
+So it was a good move by her. … I was just going for too much.
+The games kind of flew by.”

-Swiatek, a 21-year-old from Poland who won the French Open in 2020 and this June, twice failed to serve out the victory, at 5-4 and 6-5.
-But she was better in the tiebreaker, and when No. 8-seeded Pegula missed a backhand, Swiatek ran toward her guest box, flung her white racket away and yelled.
+Swiatek, a 21-year-old from Poland who won the French Open in 2020 and this June, twice failed to serve out the victory Wednesday, at 5-4 and 6-5 in the second set.
+But she was better in the tiebreaker, and when Pegula missed a backhand to close the contest, Swiatek ran toward her guest box, flung her racket and yelled.

-Now Swiatek will face No. 6 seed Aryna Sabalenka of Belarus in Thursday’s semifinals.
-The other women’s semifinal is No. 5 Ons Jabeur against No. 17 Caroline Garcia, who eliminated 18-year-old American Coco Gauff on Tuesday.
+Swiatek compiled a 37-match winning streak earlier this season, claiming the trophies at six consecutive events, but this is her first trip beyond the fourth round in New York.

+“I wasn’t expecting that at the beginning of the tournament,” she said.
+“Trying to keep my expectations low.”

+Pegula, a 28-year-old whose parents own the NFL’s Buffalo Bills and NHL’s Buffalo Sabres, dropped to 0-4 in Grand Slam quarterfinals, including a trio of losses at that stage this season.
+All three of those came against a player atop the rankings at the time: Ash Barty at the Australian Open in January and then Swiatek at Roland Garros and Wednesday.

+“I’m a little deflated right now,” Pegula said.
+“I’m not real happy.”

 Of the four players remaining in the bracket, only Swiatek already owns a major championship.
-And only Sabalenka, who defeated two-time Slam runner-up Karolina Pliskova 6-1, 7-6 (4) earlier Wednesday, ever has been this far in New York previously; she lost in the semifinals last year.
+And only Sabalenka, who defeated two-time Slam runner-up Karolina Pliskova 6-1, 7-6 (4), ever has been this far at Flushing Meadows previously; she lost in the semifinals last year.

 “I’m ready for it,” Sabalenka said.
 “I’m ready for another fight.”

-Sabalenka was bounced from the semifinals at Wimbledon last year by Pliskova.
-Sabalenka made sure from the start that this one would be different, racing to a 4-0 lead.
+Bounced from the semifinals at Wimbledon last year by Pliskova, Sabalenka made sure from the start that this one would be different, taking a 4-0 lead.

-This year, Sabalenka could not participate at the All England Club, because all players from Russia and Belarus were banned over the invasion of Ukraine.
+“It was a tough time, especially when I was working out in the gym and there was Wimbledon playing on the TV,” Sabalenka said.
+“I was always (turning) it off, because I couldn’t watch it.”

 More AP coverage of U.S. Open tennis: https://apnews.com/hub/us-open-tennis-championships and https://twitter.com/AP_Sports